Subject: Annual Academic Program Report (AAPR)

 In August of each year, the University of Maine System Institutional Research staff will update and compile available Institutional data for distribution in the AAPR Worksheet.
 This data comprises a number of factors that are outlined in Section II and updated as part of this annual AAPR cycle.

-The Chief Academic Officers (CAOs) for each University and the Vice Chancellor of Academic Affairs (VCAA) will be notified and will receive a copy of this worksheet.
+The Chief Academic Officers (CAOs) for each University and the Vice Chancellor of Academic and Student Affairs (VCASA) will be notified and will receive a copy of this worksheet.
 CAOs will update the University-level data within the worksheet by November of that year.
 The updated data will include evaluative assumptions and strategies about the future of each academic program.
 The program strategies – Grow, Transform, Maintain, and Sunset – are explained in more detail in Section IV.

 May – July